Adelphi can trace its roots to Adelphi Academy (founded in 1863), a private preparatory school located at 412 Adelphi Street, Brooklyn.

 The Ruth S. Harley University Center is dedicated.
 Harley’s association with Adelphi would span over eight decades as a student, professor, Registrar, and Dean of Women (later Dean of Students), a post she held from 1942 to 1970, and distinguished alumna.
 Following her retirement in 1970, she was appointed Dean Emeritus, a scholarship fund and student center were named in her honor, and the Ruth Stratton Harley Distinguished Alumni Achievement Award was established in 2004.
 She died July 4, 2005 at the age of 103.

 Adelphi’s Gordon F. Derner Institute of Advanced Psychological Studies became the nation’s first university-based professional school of psychology.
-Since then, the Derner Institute has emerged as an internationally recognized leader in scientific and clinical psychology.
+Since then, the Derner School of Psychology has emerged as an internationally recognized leader in scientific and clinical psychology.

 University College establishes ABLE (Adult Baccalaureate Learning Experience), one of the earliest adult education baccalaureate programs.